jwheare/mythdocs/docs/index.md

-# Welcome to Myth Docs
+# Myth Mapmaking Docs

+A collection of links, guides, documentation and information useful for mapmakers of the Myth series by Bungie.

 * [Tags](tags.md)
 * [Scripting (map actions)](scripting.md)